 Although saving in dollars is possible through a domiciliary account, the bureaucracies, timing and documentation required to open the account are enough to dissuade you.
 Currently, no Nigerian bank facilitates the exchange of dollars for naira.

 Hence, the alternative solution for saving in dollars in Nigeria is using fintech apps.
 In the following section, we will highlight six fintech apps that enable Nigerians to save in dollars.
-The fintechs are Bundle Africa, Muna, Piggyvest, Cowrywise, Pillow Fund and Bamboo.
+The fintechs are Rise, Muna, Piggyvest, Cowrywise, Pillow Fund and Bamboo.

 The Muna app is a platform that enables users to save in dollars and other various cryptocurrencies.
 The value of Muna’s USDN is equivalent to dollars, so users saving their money on Muna are saving in dollars.